taikedz-mt/rspawn/README.md

 *rspawn-specific settings*

 * Settings related to spawn generation
+    * `rspawn.random_delegate_use` - delegate to psawnrand mod the randomized spawn point
     * `rspawn.max_pregen` - maximum number of spawn points to pre-generate, default `20`
     * `rspawn.search_radius` - lateral radius around random point, within which a spawn point will be sought, default `32`
     * `rspawn.gen_frequency` - how frequently (in seconds) to generate a new spawn point, default `30`, increase this on slower servers